qubic/core/doc/contributing.md

 - `max_microseconds`: The maximum run-time measured for executing this code block, given in microseconds.

 We recommend to open the file `profiling.csv` with a spreadsheet application, such as LibreOffice Calc.
-When opening the file, there may be import dialog.
-Make to select "UFT16" as file encoding and "comma" as delimiter / separator.
+When opening the file, you may see an import dialog.
+Make sure to select "UFT16" as file encoding and "comma" as delimiter / separator.

 In order to simplify analyzing the file, we recommend the following:
 1. Enable "AutoFilter", which adds filtering and sorting functions to the header row of each column.